Robotics-Project-2024-2025/Manipulator_UR5_Project/README.md

 Click the link below:
 [https://www.docker.com/products/docker-desktop](https://www.docker.com/products/docker-desktop)

-Then, click on `Download Docker Desktop` and choose the software you're using
+Then, click on `Download Docker Desktop` and choose the software for your operating system.

 If you're using windows: